demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

   type: 0
   required: false
   additionalinfo: Comma-separated list of types of alerts to fetch.
 Types might change
     over time.
-Some examples are 'Bug' and 'Vulnerability'
+Some examples are 'Bug' and 'Vulnerability'.
 - display: Minimum severity of alerts to fetch
   name: min_severity
   type: 15